 People like to criticize about marketing and advertising.
 However, what as marketing professional, our primary focus is to understand the target market.
 When it comes to writing content, you can use human attributes to help you create quality content.
-When people connect with their emotion, they will move mountains.
+When people connect with their emotions, they will move mountains.

 Personal Emotions To Create Quality Content

 - Thought leadership: It isn’t about the actual article.
 It’s about the psyche behind the sharing.
 The people who share your article wants to be seen as a leader.
 Thus they will share your article.
 The idea here is to write articles about your industry, trends, best practices and how industry changes affect other businesses.

 - Exclusivity: Oh, don’t we love exclusivity!
 Here’s the thing, if there is a waitlist or a private Facebook Group or invites only to a new store opening, the brand becomes all the more desirable.
 Take, for example, luxury brands where they create imaginary and financial barriers to engage with their select customers.
 Content ideas can be case studies and templates only available through email subscription.

 - First Movers: Hard to find, these are not the Instagram models or mommy bloggers – rather first movers are the first bloggers, first one to use YouTube in their garage to show you how to fix a motor.
 Today, first movers include influencers, where you create content that resonates with the first movers who are willing to share your content.
 Yes, sometimes at a cost.